TickTeam/guide-tt/_book/how_to_set_ringtone_for_reminders.md

 2.Tap the gear-shaped icon in the upper-right corner.

-3.Tap “Preferences”, then tap “Ringtone”, then tap the "Annoying Alert" toggle button to enable it.
+3.Tap "Preferences", then tap "Ringtone", then tap the "Annoying Alert" toggle button to enable it.

 ![](annoying alert.png)